imjoy-team/ImJoy/web/public/docs/api.md

 ```
 Exports the plugin class or an object/dict as `Plugin API`.

 This call is mandatory for every ImJoy plugin (typically as the last line of the plugin script).
-Every member of the `ImJoyPlugin` instance will be exported as `Plugin API`, which means those exported functions or variables can be called or used by the ImJoy app or another plugin.This then allows other plugins to use `api.run` or `api.call` to call the plugin or its functions.
+Every member of the `ImJoyPlugin` instance will be exported as `Plugin API`, which means those exported functions or variables can be called or used by the ImJoy app or another plugin.
+This then allows other plugins to use `api.run` or `api.call` to call the plugin or its functions.

 Only functions and variables with primitive types can be exported (number, string, boolean).
-And if a variable or function has a name start with `_`, it means that's an interal variable or function, will not be exported.
+And if a variable or function has a name start with `_`, it means that's an internal variable or function, will not be exported.

 **Note** that in JavaScript, the `new` keyword is necessary to create an
 instance of a class, while in Python there is no `new` keyword.